 Commons/auditorium, 3400 Civic Center Boulevard

-There are 33 employers participating in the 2015 Biomedical & Life Sciences Career Fair, and they are on campus to talk to you about their full-time opportunities and to answer your questions.
+Employers are currently registering for this event - those who have already registered are listed below.
+These employers will be on campus during the fair to talk to you about their full-time position, future opportunities, and to answer your questions.
 This fair is only for PhD students and postdocs, and so they are looking for candidates with your STEM knowledge, research abilities, and experiences.
-See the informaion below to see the complete list of registrered employers, and CLICK HERE to view the specific job opportunities that some employers are hoping to fill.
+See the information below to see the current list of registered employers - this list will be updated as additional employers register.

 - The Children's Hospital of Philadelphia

 - Henry M. Jackson Foundation for the Advancement of Military Medicine

 - Adelphi Research